 Having proven himself as a capable song writer, in addition to composing some interesting instrumentals, one being the well regarded syncopated waltz The Original Chateau Three Step, Donaldson was readily able to get music into print for several years.
 However, he was also a very capable pianist, and did some audio recordings for a couple of companies, including Edison's Diamond Disc label.
 Even before he was in print, at some point around 1915 Will started working with Rythmodik Music Corporation, a branch of the Aeolian Piano Roll Company.
-According to roll historian Robert Perry there is a good chance Will was on staff, as his name showed up on a number of "hand-played" rolls in the capacity of arranger or perhaps third hand; "Assisted by W.E.D."
+According to roll historian Robert Perry there is a good chance Will was on staff, as his name showed up on a number of "hand-played" rolls in the capacity of arranger or perhaps third hand; "Assisted by W.E.D." [which might also indicate fellow composer Walter Donaldson].
 For his first two years this was pretty much exclusively applied to rolls recorded by Pete Wendling, but by the time Aeolian dropped their Rythmodik line in late 1920 he had appeared with other artists as well.
 Only one Rythmodik roll credits him as the sole artist, playing his own piece Everybody's Crazy Over Dixie in 1919.
 One of the people he likely met during these years was artist Muriel Pollock who would become his wife around 1933.
 There is no indication he was ever involved in the creation or editing of her piano roll performances.

 As of 1920 Will was still living with his mother Rose and sister Beatrice, listed simply as a composer of music.
 It was in this year that a number of New York songwriters, including publisher Ted Shapiro and lyricists Nat Vincent and Billy Baskette pooled their talent into a stage show called A Trip to Hitland.
 The sheet music shows anywhere from eight to ten names for composer credit on each piece.
 In spite of the title, it turned out no hits.
 After a couple of dry years, Will had a strong showing in 1923, the same year that he joined ASCAP, which had been founded in 1914.
-In addition to working with Jo Trent on pieces that would be included at one point or another in the hit musical Runnin' Wild, which introduced the Charleston into the world, he co-wrote Oh Sister, Ain't That Hot, which became a substantial jazz age hit still performed and recorded in the 21st century.
+In addition to working with Joseph "Jo" Trent on pieces that would be included at one point or another in the hit musical Runnin' Wild, which introduced the Charleston into the world, he co-wrote Oh Sister, Ain't That Hot, which became a substantial jazz age hit still performed and recorded in the 21st century.

 The following year Will took a 1920s catch phrase and with a couple of lyricists turned it into another hit, Doo Wacka Do, a term that eventually became as annoying to some as "vo-de-o-do" due to its frequent usage.
 Around 1926, Will, who had been a movie pianist off and on, started composing some works specifically for film performance, including one for what became a series spanning silent and sound films, The Cohens and Kellys.
 Some of his works were spread out over a series of folios released in 1928.
-In 1927, and some historians speculate even earlier, he co-composed a tune with Duke Ellington called The Gold Digger, part of the Ellington play book for many years.
+In 1927, and some historians speculate even earlier, he co-composed a tune with Duke Ellington called The Gold Digger, part of the Ellington standard playbook for many years.
 One group that Donaldson was briefly involved with was the Edisongsters, a male trio with Will as the accompanist and arranger.
 They were broadcast as an Edison Radio presentation every Monday evening.
 The singers were Jack Parker, Frank Luther and Phil Dewey.
 Another group active into the 1930s was the Men About Town, for which he performed and ultimately created over 2000 vocal arrangements.

 Will, like Muriel, traveled back and forth for a few years between Hollywood and New York, depending on the type of engagements they were needed for.
 However, with a regular radio broadcast and Broadway appearances, many with her musical "Lady Bug" partner Vee Lawnhurst, Muriel was mostly grounded in New York City for the decade.
 The 1940 enumeration taken in Manhattan showed the couple and their son living on West 55th, both listed as musicians working in broadcasting.
 With Muriel he wrote The Boys and Girls Quiz Book in 1940.
 Will's 1942 draft card, also taken in Manhattan, showed him working for Air Features Incorporated (AFI), a clearing house and distribution arm of the American Federation of Radio Artists which would later become AFTRA.
 Around 1942 or 1943 the Donaldsons relocated to California for good, and Will became known as a vocal coach for the Hollywood studios, as well as finding work with both movie and recording studios.
 Even the Donaldson's son Ted had become a stage and radio actor when he was four in New York, eventually appearing in some movies as a talented child performer.
 His big screen debut was with Cary Grant in 1943.
 The family lived at 1422 N. Alta Vista Blvd. in Los Angeles throughout most of the 1940s and 1950s.